Do We Still Need Humans in the Loop? Human vs. LLM Annotation in Active Learning for TikTok Hate Speech Detection: Ethical Considerations

 \section{Ethical Considerations}

-\paragraph{Annotator exposure and compensation.} Our annotation task required crowdworkers to read and classify comments containing xenophobic language, stereotypes, and dehumanising rhetoric.
-Annotators were informed about the nature of the content before accepting the task, could pause or withdraw at any time without penalty, and were compensated at Prolific's recommended ``good rate'' of \pounds9/hour regardless of completion speed (full cost breakdown in Section~\ref{sec:cost} and App.~\ref{app:infra}).
+\paragraph{Annotator exposure and compensation.} Our annotation task required crowdworkers to read and classify comments containing xenophobic language, stereotypes, and dehumanizing rhetoric.
+Annotators were informed about the nature of the content before accepting the task, could pause or withdraw at any time without penalty, and were compensated at Prolific's recommended ``good rate'' of \pounds9/hour regardless of completion speed (full cost breakdown in \S\ref{sec:cost-results} and App.~\ref{app:infra}).
 We did not use rejection-based payment models.
 Nonetheless, sustained exposure to hostile content carries documented psychological risks~\citep{steiger2021wellbeing}, and reducing the need for human annotation of harmful content is an explicit motivation for this work.

-\paragraph{Data collection and privacy.} Comments were collected via the TikTok Research API under its terms of service for academic research.
+\paragraph{Data collection and privacy.} Comments were collected via the TikTok Research API, in accordance with its terms of service for academic research.
 All comments are publicly posted content.
-We do not collect or store user profile information beyond the comment text and the party account it appeared under.
+We do not collect or store user profile information beyond the comment text and the party account under which it appeared.
 Usernames and user IDs are stripped from the released dataset.
 The annotation study was conducted with informed consent from all annotators.

+\paragraph{Risks of automated content classification.} Classifiers trained to detect anti-immigrant content carry dual-use risks.
+In moderation contexts, they may improve platform safety; without appropriate human oversight, they may suppress legitimate political speech, including immigration-policy criticism, particularly given the systematic over-detection patterns we document in Sections~\ref{sec:rq4-errors} and~\ref{sec:topics} (high-confidence false positives concentrated on policy-critique content).
+Our findings on FP\,:\, FN asymmetry and confidence inflation are intended to inform deployment decisions, not to enable unsupervised filtering of political speech.
+Released code and data are intended for research; downstream deployment should include human review of flagged items, particularly in topic clusters with high human-LLM disagreement.

 \paragraph{Use of generative tools.} We used LLM-based tools to assist with literature retrieval in the related work section and as coding assistants during experiment implementation.
 All generated content was verified by the authors.